EPauthenet/fda.oce/README.md

 *Publications directly using this work for fronts identification, vertical structure decomposition...*:
 - Doriot et al. (2025) Distribution and recent trends of the Mixed Layer Depth around the Kerguelen Plateau.
 Authorea Preprints.
 - Ariza et al. (2023) Acoustic seascape partitioning through functional data analysis.
-Journal of Biogeography, 50(9), 1546-1560.
+Journal of Biogeography.
 - Cotté et al. (2022) Macrozooplankton and micronekton diversity and associated carbon vertical patterns and fluxes under distinct productive conditions around the Kerguelen Islands.
-Journal of Marine Systems, 226, 103650.
+Journal of Marine Systems.
 - Ariza et al. (2022) Global decline of pelagic fauna in a warmer ocean.
-Nature Climate Change, 12(10), 928-934.
+Nature Climate Change.
 - Christaki et al (2021) Seasonal microbial food web dynamics in contrasting Southern Ocean productivity regimes.
-Limnology and Oceanography, 66(1), 108-122.
+Limnology and Oceanography.
 - Kolbe et al. (2021) Impact of thermohaline variability on sea level changes in the Southern Ocean.
-Journal of Geophysical Research: Oceans, 126(9), e2021JC017381.
+Journal of Geophysical Research: Oceans.
 - Lafond et al.(2020) The structure of diatom communities constrains biogeochemical properties in surface waters of the Southern Ocean (Kerguelen Plateau).
-Journal of Marine Systems, 212, 103458.
+Journal of Marine Systems.
 - Pauthenet et al. (2019) The thermohaline modes of the global ocean.
 Journal of Physical Oceanography.
 - Pauthenet et al. (2018) Seasonal meandering of the Polar Front upstream of the Kerguelen Plateau.
 Geophysical Research Letters.